Paris, Kentucky

-Paris is a home rule-class city in Bourbon County, Kentucky.
+Paris is a home rule-class city in Bourbon County, Kentucky, and the county seat.
 It lies 18 mi northeast of Lexington on the Stoner Fork of the Licking River.
-Paris is the seat of its county and forms part of the Lexington–Fayette Metropolitan Statistical Area.
-As of 2020, it had a population of 9,846.
+It is part of the Lexington–Fayette Metropolitan Statistical Area.
+As of 2020, it had a population of 10,171.

 History

 Joseph Houston settled a station in the area in 1776, but was forced to relocate due to prior land grants.
 In 1786, Lawrence Protzman purchased the area of present-day Paris from its owners, platted 250 acre for a town, and offered land for public buildings in exchange for the Virginia legislature making the settlement the seat of the newly formed Bourbon County.
 In 1789, the town was formally established as Hopewell after Hopewell, New Jersey, his hometown.
 The next year, it was renamed Paris after the French capital to match its county and honor the French assistance during the American Revolution.

 Among the early settlers in the late 18th and early 19th centuries were French refugees who had fled the excesses of their own revolution.
 One Frenchman was noted in a 19th-century state history as having come from Calcutta, via Bengal, and settled here as a schoolteacher.

 The post office was briefly known as Bourbontown or Bourbonton in the early 19th century, but there is no evidence that this name was ever formally applied to the town itself.
 It was incorporated as Paris in 1839 and again in 1890.

+African American students attended Paris Colored High School.
 Paris is the "sister city" of Lamotte-Beuvron in France.